The 18th Season of Meetings at the

 WEST SUSSEX HISTORY OF MEDICINE SOCIETY

-We have completed another extremely successful series of meetings.
-Thank you all for your regular attendance, we hope to see you all again for the 2017 Season in the Autumn.
+Thank you all for your regular attendance, we hope to see you all again for the 2018 Season in the Autumn.

 The latest addition to the Library is “Benjamin Jesty, Grandfather of Vaccination” by WSHOMS Committee Member Patrick Pead.